Pork shumai recipe つぎのページで日本語で解説しています(*ˊᵕˋ)♡‧₊

 ⑧Spread a cooking sheet on the frying pan and line up the meatballs.

-⑨Sprinkle the leftover skin.
+⑨Sprinkle the leftover shumai wrappers.

 ⑩If you want to put green peas on, this is the timing.
 I forgot to put it on this time.
+In the video, edamame beans are used instead of green peas.

 ⑪Put 100g of water between the cooking sheet and the frying pan.